icgc-argo-workflows/argo-qc-tools/fastqc/README.md

 # Nextflow Package `fastqc`
-A simple fastqc wrapper written in nextflow.
+A simple `fastqc` wrapper written in `nextflow`.
 The outputs include fastqc output files along with a `qc_metrics.json` which contains some of the important metrics.

 For a bunch of fastq/bam files (Illumina PE or SE), run it with:
 ```
 nextflow run main.nf --seq 'path/to/bam_or_fastq'
 ```

+## Package development

+The initial version of this package was created by the WorkFlow Package Manager CLI tool, please refer to the [documentation](https://wfpm.readthedocs.io) for details on the development procedure including versioning, updating, CI testing and releasing.

 ## Inputs
 ### Required